 - Report.
 Report any robocalls you receive to our office.
 Please report any robocalls you have recently received.

-The Washington State Attorney General’s Office takes robocall complaints seriously.
-When you report these calls to our office, you are helping us fight robocallers preying on you and countless other Washingtonians.
-To request a robocall form by mail, you may call 800-551-4636.
-You may also print a robocall form here.
+Always report the scam to the Washington State Attorney General’s Office.
+The Washington State Attorney General’s Office takes telephone scam reporting seriously.
+When you report these calls to our office, you are helping us fight telemarketers and robocallers preying on you and countless other Washingtonians.
+To request a Telephone Scams Reporting Form by mail, you may call 800-551-4636.
+You may also print a form here.

 With the information collected, we can see patterns in the complaints and, if we can determine who is making these calls, our office can investigate whether these businesses and individuals are doing so in violation of the law.
-If they are, we can bring enforcement actions against these businesses and individuals.
+Our office generally will not respond to a reporting form submission.
+However, as part of our investigation, our office may contact you to discuss your report.
+If we determine who is making the calls and that the caller is violating the law, we can bring enforcement actions against these businesses and individuals.

 How to stop telemarketing calls?